 What are the possible side effects of timolol ophthalmic?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- depressed mood, confusion, hallucinations, unusual thoughts or behavior;
+- depressed mood, confusion, hallucinations, unusual thoughts or behavior; or

-Less serious side effects may include:
+Common side effects may include:

 - burning or stinging in your eye;

-- dry mouth;
+- dry eyes, itching;

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about timolol ophthalmic?